Learn How To Grow Flowers In Containers And Flower Beds. Planting Annuals Adds Sparkling Color To Your Garden.

 Calendula is a great plant to mix into your vegetable or herb garden.
 Of course you can add them to flower beds, too.

-The orange flowers are edible and sometimes self-seed and the petals can be spread over salads.
+The orange flowers are edible and sometimes self-seed.
+The petals can be spread over salads.
 Calendula is also a great medicinal plant.

 Lupins are short-lived perennials that are easily grown from seed.
 You can get them in red, yellow, blue and pink.